 Much of Jessica’s work has been concentrated in the healthcare space— from optometry and biotechnology to chronic pain and, most recently, mental health.
 In her current role as Director of Marketing Operations at Centerstone, she is passionate about driving efficiency, streamlining processes, and demonstrating that nonprofits with limited budgets can still create powerful, compelling work.

-DJ Prince, MBA
+Donald Prince, MBA

 Skills vs Strategy: The Tech Staffing You Really Need